 As a reputable plastic injection molding company, we offer an array of materials that can be used in the production process.
 Learn more about various materials that we use at our materials page.

 Custom plastic injection molders employ computer-aided design (CAD) software or similar to produce custom molds machined with different disciplines out of solid metal and generally have two halves that will come together during the mold assembly process.

 A mold is essentially a hollow metal block.
 Cavities within it are filled through gates and runners, and once filled with plastic, will produce the desired part.
 To learn more about our process and what it entails, feel free to contact us at your convenience.

 The life of an injection mold is directly related to the type of mold, the type of material injected into it, and the number of parts produced.

 A mold life expectancy can last between hundreds and millions of parts if properly constructed and maintained.
 The application (i.e. prototyping, production) usually dictates the mold’s endurance.

 Custom injection molders design and manufacture custom molds and/or custom parts from a mold for the customer at small, medium, and large volumes.
 As the leading industry’s company, Wunder-Mold specializes in this process and is able to deliver a product design to your exact specifications and industry requirements.

 Who invented injection molding?

 American inventors and the first plastic injection molding manufacturers, brothers Isaiah and John Wesley Hyatt patented the very first injection molding machine in 1872.
 Despite its seemingly simple original design, this machine made the manufacturing process infinitely easier.
-It also served as the prototype for the sophisticated injection molding machines that we use nowadays, since the principle is much the same to this day.
+It also served as the prototype for the sophisticated machines that we use nowadays, since the principle is much the same to this day.